 When I saw that CDU offered a Psychology Honours program, I emailed the course coordinator, Professor Petra Buergelt.
 After speaking back and forth with her, I was offered early admission to the program.

-I finished my undergraduate degree in Melbourne in January and less than four weeks I was disembarking a plane at 11pm on the 22nd Feb, ready to start my new life in the NT.
+I finished my undergraduate degree in Melbourne in January and less than four weeks later I was disembarking a plane at 11pm on the 22nd Feb, ready to start my new life in the NT.

 What do you like most about studying with CDU?